-- 5.2 For the 2021 season clubs must register players in teams that meet the age guidelines in section 5.1. - 5.3 For the 2021 season and onwards, clubs will need to submit written dispensation request to the JMC grading committee if outside guidelines stated in 5.1 and 5.2.
+- For the 2024 season clubs must register players in teams that meet the age guidelines in section 5.1. - 5.3 For the 2024 season and onwards, clubs will need to submit written dispensation request to the JMC grading committee if outside guidelines stated in 5.1 and 5.2.

-5. Good Sports
+6. Good Sports

 - 6.1.
-Good Sports sessions will be run early at the start of the JMC season - 6.2.
+Good Sports sessions will be run early at the start of the JMC season. - 6.2.
 Each team will be invoiced a \$50 Good Sports fee, that upon full completion by a team representative (Coach, Manager, Parent) will be credited back to the team. - 6.3.
 Any Teams who do not send a representative will result in a \$50 fee.

-6. Fun Sticks Hockey
+7. Fun Sticks Hockey

 - 7.1.
-Is played throughout the JMC season with the same breaks as the other competitions - 7.2.
+Is played throughout the JMC season with the same breaks as the other competitions. - 7.2.
 This is for Years 1, 2 and some year 3 and is a basic introduction to the game. - 7.3.
-Meet in the indoor training centre at the Whangarei ITM Hockey Centre or on LJ Hooker Turf at 9am on Saturday mornings. - 7.4.
+Meet on the Junior Turf at the Whangarei ITM Hockey Centre at 4pm on Friday afternoons, or, 9am on Saturday mornings. - 7.4.
 Bay of Islands Fun Sticks will be held at New World BOI Hockey Turf, Lindvart Park, Kaikohe.
 Contact for BOI is Suzee Ross Email: BOI Hockey boihockeyassociation@gmail.com Phone: (09) 401 0332 / 021 111 3808 - 7.5.
-Coaching, sticks and balls are supplied - 7.6.
-Gold coin donation payable on the day to raise funds for Fun Sticks programme.
+Coaching, sticks, and balls are supplied. - 7.6.
+There is a set fee of \$20 for the Fun Sticks programme.
+An invoice will be sent to the email provided in the online registration form.

-7. Grading Committee
+8. Grading Committee

 - 8.1.
 Is to be appointed prior to the start of the season. - 8.2.
 Grading committee comprises of (as above 2.3) & a HN staff member. - 8.3.
-Where necessary the Grading committee will recommend a re-grade for teams to the grade that is appropriate for them.
+Where necessary the Grading committee will recommend a re-grade for teams to the grade that is appropriate for them. - 8.3.1.
+Where a team requests or is requested a regrade then that team shall carry over no points from their games completed in their previous grade.

-- 8.3.1.
-Where a team requests or is requested a regrade then that team shall carry over no points from their games completed in their previous grade. - 8.4.
-Grading committee will also recommend that a player change grade if the committee feels it is in the best interests of the player and Hockey
+8.4.
+Grading committee will also recommend that a player change grade if the committee feels it is in the best interests of the player and Hockey.

-8. Disputes Committee
+9. Disputes Committee

-- 9.1 Is to be appointed prior to the start of the season. - 9.2 2021 Disputes Committee comprises of Jena Huntington (HN),Lisa Parsonage and Jayden King.
-The Disputes committee will elect a Chairman/Spokesperson that will action all final decision communications. - 9.3 Any disputes/issues arising during the season will be referred to the Disputes Committee for action via the JMC Secretary. - 9.4 In the first instance the Disputes Committee will adjudicate disputes/issues during the season and a majority decision is sufficient to act upon, if a majority decision can't be made on the dispute then it will be referred to the full JMC Committee at which time a majority vote will decide the outcome. - 9.5 Any member of the Disputes Committee will declare any conflict of interest pertaining to a particular matter, and that committee member may be excused from the decision making process.
+- 9.1.
+Is to be appointed prior to the start of the season. - 9.2.
+2024 Disputes Committee comprises of The Disputes committee will elect a Chairman/Spokesperson that will action all final decision communications. - 9.3.
+Any disputes/issues arising during the season will be referred to the Disputes Committee for action via the JMC Secretary. - 9.4.
+In the first instance the Disputes Committee will adjudicate disputes/issues during the season and a majority decision is sufficient to act upon, if a majority decision can't be made on the dispute, then it will be referred to the full JMC Committee at which time a majority vote will decide the outcome. - 9.5.
+Any member of the Disputes Committee will declare any conflict of interest pertaining to a particular matter, and that committee member may be excused from the decision-making process.